elisabethalemneh-hash/software-class-practices-/README.md

 This is an introduction to version control tools like git and github in software engineering class.git status
 # Software Class Practices

-This repository is part of our **Version Control Systems lab**.
+This repository is part of our Version Control Systems lab.
-It demonstrates how to use **Git and GitHub** for collaboration in a group project.
+It demonstrates how to use Git and GitHub for collaboration in a group project.

 ## Objectives
 - Practice setting up a Git repository